jacksund/simmate/docs/full_guides/workflows/creating_basic_workflows.md

 ------------------------------------------------------------

-## Basic Workflows
+## Using the `@workflow` Decorator

-Any python function can be a workflow.
-There are two steps to convert it:
+The easiest way to create a workflow is by using the `@workflow` decorator on a Python function.
+There are two steps to convert a function:

 1. add the `@workflow` decorator
 2. include `**kwargs` as an input